d-ronnqvist/d-ronnqvist.github.com/_posts/2014-06-23-multiple-animations.md

 Additive animations isn't used all that often but can be a great tool both for rich interaction and complex animations.
 The new playgrounds in Xcode 6 is a great way of experimenting with additive animations.
 Until XCPlayground becomes available for iOS, you can create an OS X playground and use `XCPShowView()` to display a live preview of the animating view.
 Note that views behave differently on iOS and OS X, but stand alone layers work the same.

+If you want to use the playground with heart and circle animations as a starting point, it can be downloaded from [here][playground].

 ---

 Just because I couldn't resists doing so, this is a visualization of what happens when an animation isn't removed upon completion.
 That is _one_ reason to avoid `removedOnCompletion` in the common case but the main reason is still that it the model value no longer reflects what't on screen, something that can lead to many strange bugs: